BreckEmert/BreckEmert.github.io/_posts/2025-06-02-Ilya's-Superhuman-Inference-Claim.markdown

 A couple years ago, in an informal interview with Dwarkesh Patel, Ilya [made a claim](https://youtu.be/Yf1o0TQzry8?t=394) about next-token prediction being able to surpass human-level performance.
 I'd summarize it as "next-token prediction models which achieve a great level of accuracy must understand the underlying properties of what generated its dataset rather than just the relations of it, and can as such perform out-of-sample (superhuman) performance".
 It really struck me - I thought it was an eloquent way to put it, and it was the first time I'd ever heard a leading scientist say that the <b>current</b> architecture could surpass human performance in a meaningful way.

 But today I found [him saying this exact idea](https://youtu.be/T0I88NhR_9M?t=517) back in 2019.
 The major difference being his claim was only "understanding" in 2019 while in 2023 it's "surpassing".
+In 2019, the leading models XLNet and BERT were only useful when finetuned[^8], and the community treated superhuman language understanding as sci-fi.
 I'm curious to consider what exactly he learned over these four years to cause this jump in belief.[^1]  I'm also happy to just be highlighting these statements regardless of an analysis.

 # Ilya's statement in 2019 ([link](https://youtu.be/T0I88NhR_9M?t=517))
+---
 <div class="small"><div class="ps">
   <p>(Ilya) So here's what I want to convince you: that if you have a model, which is really big and powerful, and you ask of it to predict the next word <strong>sufficiently well</strong>, and it succeeds, then it means that it understands the text.
 So here's the statement I'm going to make: predicting the next word in text sufficiently well will lead to understanding of the text.
 And as a by-product, if you can predict the next word sufficiently well, you can also generate text—because you just make a prediction and feed it back to yourself.</p>
   <p>But let’s analyze this argument.
 Why should it be that predicting the next word sufficiently well will lead to understanding of the text—actual understanding, true understanding?
 Well, let’s work out some examples.
 Let’s say you are reading a legal document.
 And it has a lot of text in it, a lot of stuff.
 But you can predict the next word—like, ultimately, the only way to do it well enough is because you understand what it’s talking about.</p>